Temu fined $232 million for breaching EU rules on sale of illegal products

 Companies face fines of as much as 6 per cent of their global annual turnover for DSA breaches.

-The fine on Temu is the second under the DSA, after Elon Musk's social media network X was fined €120 million last December.
+The Temu penalty is the second under the DSA, after Elon Musk's social media network X was fined €120 million last December.

 ($1 = 0.8613 euros)